ractivejs/ractivejs.github.io/docs/api/initialization-options.md

 Whether or not to preserve whitespace in templates when parsing.
 Defaults to `false`.

-Whitespace in `<pre>` elements are always preserved.
+Whitespace in `<pre>` elements is always preserved.
 The browser will still deal with whitespace in the normal fashion.

 ```js
 var ractive = new Ractive({